Typhoon Mk.1B Royal Air Force Fighter-Bomber Hasegawa 1/48

 I suppose it’s easy to paint inside of the cockpit even after I assemble around here.

 Making of the pilot.
-One person re-appearance from 1/48 military miniature series of Tamiya.
+One person re-appearance from the 1/48 military miniature series of Tamiya.
 It is not a torso murder.
 To enter the cockpit, I cut them with nippers in detail.

 I painted the decal place in gloss white.
 It is for the following decal good adhesion.